eyeNsky/qgis-scripts/README.md

 <pre><code>wget --outputfile=spider.txt --spider -i wget.list
 grep broken spider.txt</pre></code>
 # select-key-frames
 Load vector of image footprints that have high overlap (say ones that were collected for SfM).
-The code will select key frames based on an overlap threshold.
+The code will select key frames to mosaic based on an overlap threshold.
 Images that overlap the existing set of footprints by more than the threshold will be skipped.
+Frames that are not skipped are appended to the existing set.
-#
+# export-selected-frame-ids
+After selecting key frames, run this to export the image names (+.jpg) to 'image.list' in the directory of your choosing.
+Defaults to $HOME